 Patients in this study will be randomly assigned to one of two treatment groups.
 One group will receive non-specific immunotherapy with medications called montanide and GM-CSF.
 The other group will receive more specific immunotherapy with the WT-1 vaccine plus montanide and GM-CSF.

 Both montanide and GM-CSF are commonly given with vaccines because they boost the immune response.
 Some researchers believe that this general increase in the immune system may have some effect in treating cancer.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have malignant pleural mesothelioma that has been surgically removed and treated with chemotherapy and radiation therapy.

 - Patients’ tumors must be positive for the WT-1 protein.

 - Four to 12 weeks must have passed between completion of prior therapy and entry into the study.

 - Patients must be age 18 or older.

-For more information about this study and to inquire about eligibility, please contact Dr. Lee M. Krug at 646-888-4201.
+For more information and to inquire about eligibility for this study, please contact Dr. Marjorie Zauderer at 646-888-4656.